都姫婚

 National Treasure Zuiganji Temple | Miyagi Prefecture

-Decorated with gold sliding door paintings and detailed carvings
+Adorned with gold fusuma paintings and intricate carvings

 National Treasure Zuiganji Temple | Miyagi Prefecture